-Become part of a team of volunteer teachers and students in Crete this summer.
+You can become part of a team of volunteer teachers and students in Crete.
 When you help the children of Malevizi with their English skills, you experience their culture through their lives and interests.
-Val, a Greece Volunteer, offers a glimpse into her journal entry recalling two unforgettable weeks in July with eager Greek students:
+Val, a Greece Volunteer, shares her journal entry recalling two unforgettable weeks of “summer language camp” with eager Greek students:

 “As our time here is coming to an end, I look back and can’t believe how far we all have come from that very first day.
 I remember on that Monday we didn’t know exactly how we would connect with the children and be able to provide meaningful service.
 We needn’t have worried!

 On the first Tuesday, we settled in and felt a little more comfortable as we got to know the students and each other.
 By Wednesday, the team was on a roll in all classrooms.
 The consensus was we had very bright classes of students – and we must be well-prepared to engage them.
 What’s more, we certainly had to stay on our toes – or shall I say “foot-fingers” as one student thought they were called!”

 Val said volunteers taught four hours of English lessons each morning, from 9am to 1pm, Monday through Friday.
 In the afternoon, they prepared lessons for the following day.
 The resources and teaching tools are varied: Worksheets, arts and craft projects, songs, stories, games and sports.
 The summer spirit of fun dominates each day’s activities.

 Val continues: “We found the ‘special formula’ that worked — two periods of structured learning followed by an outside learning activity (kickball, 4 square, Duck-Duck-Goose, red light-green light and more) and a final period of working in small groups.
 Every day became easier, and the lessons started to flow naturally.
 Trust was built, friendships were formed, connections were made, lots of fun was had, and learning actually happened!